jihanfarah/Business-Decision-Research/README.md

 ![image](https://user-images.githubusercontent.com/103634806/180353796-1e86ee7b-f44f-48ae-bfc3-606df20a87c5.png)

 Because the latest transaction is on Feb 1st, 2019, we need to subtract six months to find the limit of the transaction's date.
-We get that the limit ish on Aug 1st, 2018.
+We get that the limit is on Aug 1st, 2018.
 Then, we need to classify which customers are churn statuses and which are not using boolean and add it into a new data column.

 ```
 # Classifying the churn customers using boolean